27979831/27979831.github.io/README.md

 - **Typographic optimization** for Chinese Fonts
 - **Network optimizaition** for China, dropping Google webfont, using local CDN
 - Using [Github Flavored Markdown](https://help.github.com/articles/github-flavored-markdown/)
-- Using Baidu, Tencent/QQ analytics *(TODO: support GA)*
+- Using Baidu, Tencent/QQ analytics
 - Using [DuoShuo](http://duoshuo.com/) as the Disqus-like third party discussion system

 ## Support

 - **Feel free to fork.
-I'll Appreciate it if you keep the Author & Github link footer**
+I'll Appreciate it if you keep the Author & Github link at footer**
 - Give it a **Star** if you like, fork or just clone to use ;)
 - If any problem or requirement, just open an issue here and I will help you.
-- 如果有需要，我可以更新一篇中文文档 ;)

 ## Document